sagi-menahem/American-test-in-JavaFX/README.md

 This project is a JavaFX implementation of a quiz application.
 It consists of a controller class, `Maman13Ex1Controller`, and utilizes JavaFX components such as RadioButtons and TextFields to create a simple quiz interface.

-Task #3 for the 20554 java course of the Open University
+Task #3 for the 20554 java course of the Open University.

+The full assignment (in Hebrew) is in the [Task 3.pdf](Task%203.pdf) file.

 ## Table of Contents